istio/istio.io/content/en/blog/2023/ambient-ebpf-redirection/index.md

 ## How to enable eBPF redirection in Istio ambient mode

-Follow the [Getting Started with Ambient Mesh](/blog/2022/get-started-ambient/) instructions to set up your cluster but, when you install Istio, set the `values.cni.ambient.redirectMode` configuration parameter to `ebpf`:
+Follow the instructions in [Getting Started with Ambient Mesh](/blog/2022/get-started-ambient/) to set up your cluster, with a small change: when you install Istio, set the `values.cni.ambient.redirectMode` configuration parameter to `ebpf`.

 {{< text bash >}}
 $ istioctl install --set profile=ambient --set values.cni.ambient.redirectMode="ebpf"